notice-tool/permissions/README.md

 Permissions is a smart and small tool to give files or folders and Clients permissions (writing, reading).

 This Tool uses the PHP command chmod() to give permissions. <br>

+Here you can see the Changelogs for all Versions:  [Github Changelog](https://github.com/guard0dev/permissions/blob/master/CHANGELOG.md)

 Code for chmod
 ``` objective-c
 <?php